Atrial fibrillation (AF) programme

-AF affects around a million people in the UK and is associated with one in eight strokes overall, and one in three in people over 80 years of age.
+AF affects around a million people in the UK and is associated with one in eight strokes overall.
 More than half these strokes could be averted by oral anticoagulation, but the proportion of the population at risk who are on anticoagulant drugs has improved by only 1.5% per year over the last quarter century.

 - Identify a further 25,000 people with AF who could be on preventative strategies

 - Save 210 lives and avoid around £7m in costs

 - Avoid the associated distress and disabilities caused by strokes